 How translation memory saved 16% of translation costs for ActiveCampaign

-ActiveCampaign had a common translation problem: their process relied heavily on machine translation and manual fixes, which meant they were repeatedly translating the same phrases, wasting time, and spending too much money.
+ActiveCampaign had a common translation problem: their process relied heavily on machine translation and manual fixes, with little to no translation testing, which meant they were repeatedly translating the same phrases, wasting time, and spending too much money.

 Once they started using Lokalise and its translation memory feature, their translations got a lot easier.

-They began saving every sentence or phrase they translated into a database (translation memory) organized by different content types (e.g., marketing materials, product descriptions, support articles).
+They began saving every sentence or phrase they translated into a database (translation memory) organized by different content types (e.g., marketing materials, product descriptions, support articles), which was crucial for ensuring consistency and quality in marketing translation, where adapting content for new audiences is key.

-Because of this, whenever similar text came up again, the previous translation popped up instantly.
+Because of this, whenever similar text came up again, the previous translation popped up instantly, ensuring consistency and supporting translation quality assurance.
 They didn’t have to translate the same thing twice.

 Results were clear: